blabla1337/skf-flask/cloudformation/README.md

 ### 4. DNS

-The last stepo is to point the domain you'd like to use at the new stack.
+The last step is to point the domain you'd like to use at the new stack.
 You can do this by creating a CNAME record that points to the `LoadBalancerUrl` we saw above.
-To look up the `LoadBalancerUrl` go to the CloudFormation section of the AWS console, choose the stack you created for the secuerity knowledge framework and look at the `Outputs` tab.
+To look up the `LoadBalancerUrl` go to the CloudFormation section of the AWS console, choose the stack you created for the security knowledge framework and look at the `Outputs` tab.